Skip to main content

 1. see our supported features for Dynamic Batching to check what objects are batchable.

-5. Open the Playable Plugin Window and enable Dynamic Batching:
+5. Open the Playworks Plugin Window and enable Dynamic Batching:

 1. Check Settings → Advanced → Dynamic Batching optionimages-medium